maria8719/week9-redux-basics/readme.md

 ## React and Redux: Connecting State to React

-To setup Redux/React Redux install the two packages:
+To setup React in Redux you need to install the two packages:

 ```
 npm install redux react-redux